Robust Trust: Model

 \section{Model}

-Our formal model allows certain spaces to be infinite (which is useful for constructing tractable examples).
-Whenever we work with an infinite space, we endow it with the Borel $\sigma$-algebra, and require all sets and functions that we define to be measurable; statements involving ``for all'' should be interpreted as ``for almost all'' with respect to the underlying distributions.

-A state $\omega$ is drawn from a finite state space $\Omega$, $|\Omega|=N$, according to a full-support prior distribution $\mu_0 \in \Delta(\Omega)$.
-An adviser observes partial information about $\omega$, captured by a signal $s$ whose distribution is pinned down by a signal function $\tech:\Omega\to\Delta(S)$.
-We will identify the adviser's information with the posterior about the state that a signal realization induces; let $S=\Delta(\Omega)$ and renormalize so that $s$ is equal to the posterior about $\omega$ induced by $s$.
+A state $\omega$ is drawn from a finite state space $\Omega$, with $|\Omega|=N$, according to a full-support prior distribution $\mu_0 \in \Delta(\Omega)$.
+An adviser observes partial information about $\omega$, captured by a signal $s$ whose distribution is pinned down by a signal function $\tech:\Omega\to\Delta(S)$.\footnote{We allow $S$ to be infinite, which is useful for constructing tractable examples.
+Whenever we work with an infinite space, we endow it with the Borel $\sigma$-algebra, and require all sets and functions that we define to be measurable; statements involving ``for all'' should be interpreted as ``for almost all'' with respect to the underlying distributions.} We will identify the adviser's information with the posterior belief about the state that a signal realization induces; let $S=\Delta(\Omega)$ and renormalize so that $s$ is equal to the posterior belief about $\omega$ induced by $s$.
 Let $\tau$ denote the unconditional distribution of the adviser's posteriors $s$, with $M=\supp(\tau)$.

 An agent takes an action $a\in A$, where $A$ is a compact metric set.
-The agent observes a private type $\theta\in\Theta$, where $\Theta$ is a compact metric set, that captures the agent's own information about $\omega$ and her preferences, distributed according to a signal function $f:\Omega\to\Delta(\Theta)$.
+The agent observes a private type $\theta\in\Theta$, where $\Theta$ is a compact metric set, that captures the agent's own information about $\omega$ and her preferences.
+The distribution of the type $\theta$ is determined by a signal function $f:\Omega\to\Delta(\Theta)$.
 We assume that, conditional on the state, $s$ and $\theta$ are distributed independently.
-The agent's ex-post payoff is given by a utility function $u(a,\omega,\theta)$, assumed bounded and continuous in $a$.
+The agent's ex-post payoff is given by a utility function $u(a,\omega,\theta)$, assumed continuous in $a$.

-The adviser can send messages $m\in \M$ to the agent (without loss of generality, we set the message space to be the space of posteriors about the state).
-The agent can choose any strategy $\sigma$ that prescribes how to act for any combination of the adviser's message and the agent's type, $\sigma:\M\times\Theta\rightarrow\Delta(A)$.
-Denote the set of all such strategies by $\Sigma$.
+The adviser sends a message $m\in \M$ to the agent, where, without loss of generality, we take the message space to be the space of beliefs about the state.
+The agent chooses a strategy $\sigma:\M\times\Theta\rightarrow\Delta(A)$ that assigns a distribution over actions to each message--type pair.
+Let $\Sigma$ denote the set of all such strategies.